 The Standard Dating Scam

-This is the most common one that’s done by an individual, mostly women, in online dating sites who goes on to seek men under the guise of searching for true love.
+This is the most common one that’s done by an individual in online dating sites.
+They go on to seek men under the guise of searching for true love.
 But their real motive is money, or more like the money of every man they set their eyes on.